JetBrains/kotlin/docs/contributing.md

 # Contributing

 We love contributions!
-There's [lots to do on Kotlin](https://youtrack.jetbrains.com/issues/KT) and on the [standard library](https://youtrack.jetbrains.com/issues/KT?q=%23Kotlin%20%23Unresolved%20and%20(links:%20KT-2554,%20KT-4089%20or%20%23Libraries)) so why not chat with us about what you're interested in doing?
+There is [a lot to do on Kotlin](https://youtrack.jetbrains.com/issues/KT) and on the [standard library](https://youtrack.jetbrains.com/issues/KT?q=%23Kotlin%20%23Unresolved%20and%20(links:%20KT-2554,%20KT-4089%20or%20%23Libraries)) so why not chat with us about what you're interested in doing?
 Please join the #kontributors channel in [our Slack chat](http://slack.kotlinlang.org/) and let us know about your plans.